DitaAjiPratama/costapy/README.md

 # CostaPy
 Python Web Framework.
-Build with CherryPy and Mako.
+Build with Bottle and Mako.
-Forked from [Pytavia](https://github.com/sidonesia/pytavia).
-But now it have a huge difference in the structure.

 ## License